ZebMcKayhan/Asus-merlin-Wireguard-Watchdog/README.md

 ```sh
 curl --retry 3 "https://raw.githubusercontent.com/ZebMcKayhan/Asus-merlin-Wireguard-Watchdog/main/wgc-watchdog" -o "/jffs/scripts/wgc-watchdog" && chmod 755 "/jffs/scripts/wgc-watchdog"
 ```
+For further instructions on how to use the script or how to make it periodically, check under "Using the script"

 # About the script
 The scripts makes the following checks when executed:
 - Wireguard handshake timer existence and within limits
-- It pings 8.8.8.8 using selected interface and checks for response.
+- It pings 8.8.8.8 (or custom ip) using selected interface and checks for response.

 If any checks fails it will notify in router syslog and attempt to restart the interface.